quelgeek/pyngres/examples/README.md

 Ingres expects queries in the form of C strings (i.e. NUL-terminated arrays of bytes, not Python strings. e.g. ```qry = b'SELECT * FROM foo'```.

-Some of the original C examples use the default level 1 API.
+Some of the older C examples use the default level 1 API.
 It is not obvious from those examples that later versions of the API return an envHandle that has to be passed to the IIapi_connect() function using the connHandle member of the IIAPI_CONNPARM object.
+Because that is an important "gotcha" if you rely on the examples we have adapted most of our Python examples to show the way you would really connect today.

 It is important to remember that Python objects created within a scope get garbage-collected when control passes out of that scope.
 That is why some of